ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 1. Provision an {{site.data.keyword.cos_full_notm}} service instance from the {{site.data.keyword.Bluemix_short}} catalog.
 1. Get the credentials to your newly created Object Storage service instance:
-  1. Click **Service Credentials** on the left hand navigation.
+  1. Click **Service Credentials** in the navigation pane.
   1. Click **New Credential** button and choose the desired options.
-By default, Cloud Object Storage uses [IAM-style]() credentials.
+By default, Cloud Object Storage uses [IAM-style](https://{DomainName}/docs/services/cloud-object-storage/iam/overview.html#getting-started-with-iam) credentials.
 If you want to work with HMAC-style credentials, you need to provide the inline configuration parameter {"HMAC":true}.

     ![Shows adding the required configuration option for HMAC-style credentials.](images/add-new-credential.png)